hodoje/sses/README.md

 # sses
 College subject - Security and safety in electroenergetic systems

+**NOTE:**
+  - This repository is used as a replication repository since we are using TFS repository as a main repository.
+  - List of collaborators:
+    -
+    -
+    -

 **Assignment text:**

 Implement a banking system which is composed of the following components: